 Step 5: Boot Samsung Galaxy Phone into Download Mode

-- Before we start the process to install Samsung firmware using Odin, you need to restart your phone into downloading mode.
+- Before we start the process of installing Samsung firmware using Odin, you need to restart your phone into downloading mode.

-- For doing so, firstly switch off your mobile.
+- To do so, firstly switch off your mobile.

-- With the phone turned off, press and hold the Volume Down + Power button + Home button simultaneously.
+- With the phone turned off, press and simultaneously hold the Volume Down + Power button + Home button.

 - Press the Volume Up button now.

 - This will boot your Samsung device into download mode.

 - Note that every Samsung device will require a different key combination to boot into download mode.

 - To find the exact buttons for your device, search on Google (for example, Galaxy S6 Download Mode).

 Step 6: Connect your Samsung phone to PC